pyrmont/feedstock/README.md

 ##### Hash

-If the value is a hash, this is the _data hash_.
-The data hash defines the rules that Feedstock uses to extract data.
+If the value is a hash, this is a _data hash_.
+A data hash defines the rules that Feedstock uses to extract data.
 It must contain one of two keys:

 - `:literal`: The value associated with this key is used for the content of the XML entity.
 This can be useful for elements that are not on the page or that